 HALL, Basil Richard.
 1274.
 Private.
 Entered France 5/05/1915.
 Transferred as Private, Labour Corps 329911.
 Entitled to 1914/15 Star trio.

 HALL, Edward B. D. 908.
 Private KEH.
 Entered France 2/06/1915.
 Discharged 15/03/1919.
 Re-enlisted as a Signaller, Royal Field Artillery 291069 on 13/05/1919.
-Was a Veterinary Surgeon in Somerset post-war.
+Worked as a Veterinary Surgeon in Somerset post-war.
 Entitled to 1914/15 Star trio.

 HALL, James Hatton.
 1476.
 Private KEH.
 Enlisted 28/02/1916.
-WIA at defense of Vieille Chappelle 9-11/04/1918.
+WIA at the defense of Vieille Chappelle 9-11/04/1918.
 Discharged 12/01/1919 as a result of Gun Shot Wound.
 Born in 1891.
 Awarded Silver War Badge B117140.
 Entitled to British War and Victory Medals.

 HALL, William.
 1730.
 Private.
 Discharged 11/03/1919.
 Entitled to British War and Victory Medals.

 HALLIFAX, Eric Philip.
 334. Private KEH.
 'B' Squadron.
 Enlisted 6/11/1913.
 Entered France 22/04/1915.
 Discharged 5/08/1915.
 Re-enlisted on 5/08/1915 as Corporal, Royal Engineers 94093.
-KIA 24/09/1916 with Head Quarters 5th Special Company, Royal Engineers.
+KIA 24/09/1916 with Head Quarters, 5th Special Company, Royal Engineers.
 Buried in Combles Communal Cemetery and Extension, Guards Cemetery, Combles, France.
 Born in 1895 in Penang, Straits Settlements the son of James Wilson and Florence Hallifax.
 Entitled to 1914/15 Star trio.
 Name commemorated on the Singapore Cenotaph.
-Portrait photograph in Royal Engineers uniform shown courtesy of 'Lives of the First World War'.
+Portrait photograph in Royal Engineers uniform shown courtesy of the Imperial War Museum's "Lives of the First World War".

 HALLIGAN, John.
 1471.
 Private KEH.
 Transferred as a Private to 7th Battalion, Lancashire Fusiliers, 2477 then 280565.
 Entered Balkans 5/05/1915.
 Discharged 4/07/1918.
-Awarded Silver War Badge.
+Awarded Silver War Badge but number not identified.
 Entitled to 1914/15 Star trio.

 HAM, Frank Livingstone.
 Commissioned 22/07/1915.
 Born in St Kilda, Melbourne, Victoria, Australia on 25/05/1878 the son of The Honourable Cornelius Job Ham and Hattie White Latham.
 Attended Geelong Grammar School and death reported in 'The Corian' School magazine May 1916.
 "Died suddenly in service 13/02/16 of acute laryngitis reported dead in his quarters by Lieutenant Alan W. Lade.
 Full military funeral".
 Buried in CURRAGH MILITARY CEMETERY, IRELAND.
 Commemorated on the Australian War Memorial Commemorative Roll.